UK Government deceit: overclaiming the reduction in UK CO2 emissions

 - omitting any discussion of the most appropriate measure.

-Examples of the the Government's claims
+Examples of the UK Government's claims

 - The Government's 2021 Net Zero Strategy [1]: Boris Johnson in his Foreward claimed "Over the last three decades we have already reduced our emissions by 44 per cent".
 The document also claims (p296) "The UK is at the forefront of measuring and publishing statistics of emissions generated overseas in the production of goods and services consumed by UK residents", but did not find room in the 368 pages to say what they are, even though they are widely available.